Cloud Cost Management FAQ

 Continuously monitor and re-evaluate as workloads change

-Instance with 15% average CPU utilization → downsize to smaller instance type
+Instance at 15% average CPU → downsize to smaller type

-General-purpose instance for memory-intensive workload → switch to memory-optimized family
+General-purpose instance for memory-intensive workload → switch family

 Maintain rollback capability for production changes

-CerteroX for Cloud provides CPU-based rightsizing recommendations for compute instances and databases, identifying over-provisioned resources based on actual utilization patterns.
+CerteroX Cloud Management provides rightsizing recommendations for compute instances, databases, Kubernetes workloads, and storage — based on actual utilisation patterns, not static templates.

 What are reserved instances and savings plans?

-Reserved instances (RIs) and savings plans are commitment-based discount programs offered by cloud providers.
-Organizations commit to a certain level of usage in exchange for significant discounts compared to on-demand pricing.
+Reserved instances (RIs) and savings plans are commitment-based discount programmes offered by cloud providers.
+Organisations commit to a level of usage in exchange for significant discounts versus on-demand pricing.

 Commit to specific instance types and regions for 1 or 3 years